jyao1/openspdm/Doc/SpdmOsTest.md

       NOTE:
          [--trans] is used to select transport layer message.
 By default, MCTP is used.
          [--ver] is version.
 By default, 1.1 is used.
+         [--sec_ver] is secured message version.
+By default, 1.1 is used.
+0 means no secured message version negotiation.
          [--cap] is capability flags.
 Multiple flags can be set together.
 Please use ',' for them.
                  By default, CERT,CHAL,ENCRYPT,MAC,MUT_AUTH,KEY_EX,PSK,ENCAP,HBEAT,KEY_UPD,HANDSHAKE_IN_CLEAR is used for Requester.
                  By default, CERT,CHAL,MEAS_SIG,MEAS_FRESH,ENCRYPT,MAC,MUT_AUTH,KEY_EX,PSK_WITH_CONTEXT,ENCAP,HBEAT,KEY_UPD,HANDSHAKE_IN_CLEAR is used for Responder.
          [--hash] is hash algorithm.
 By default, SHA_384,SHA_256 is used.
+         [--meas_spec] is measurement hash spec.
+By default, DMTF is used.
          [--meas_hash] is measurement hash algorithm.
 By default, SHA_512,SHA_384,SHA_256 is used.
          [--asym] is asym algorithm.
 By default, ECDSA_P384,ECDSA_P256 is used.
          [--req_asym] is requester asym algorithm.
 By default, RSAPSS_3072,RSAPSS_2048,RSASSA_3072,RSASSA_2048 is used.